codacy/codacy-usage-report/README.md

     codacy-usage-report

+_Note: Make sure you have Go bin folder in your PATH_

 ## Configuration file

 The configuration file should be placed on the same folder as the executable and should be named `codacy-usage-report.yml`.
 Example: